This topic describes how to restore a VMware virtual machine (VM) to an Elastic Compute Service (ECS) instance.

 A VMware VM is backed up.
 For more information, see Back up VMware VM images.

-To ensure service continuity and stability of a VMware VM, you can restore the VM to an on-premises vCenter Server.
-However, if an infrastructure error occurs, such as an ESXi host failure or a data center failure, we recommend that you use the Hybrid Backup Recovery (HBR) console to restore the backup VM to an ECS instance.
+To ensure the service continuity and stability of a VMware VM, you can restore the VM to an on-premises vCenter Server.
+However, if an infrastructure failure occurs, such as an ESXi host failure or a data center failure, we recommend that you use the Hybrid Backup Recovery (HBR) console to restore the backup VM to an ECS instance.

 To restore a VMware VM to an ECS instance, perform the following steps:

 - In the left-side navigation pane, choose .

 - On the VMware Disaster Recovery page, click the Backups tab.
 On this tab, find the backup plan and click Restore to ECS in the Actions column.